tripsankur/Bike-Simulation-Challenge/README.md

 ## Future Possible Improvements
 * Program to have configuration file from where it takes the parameters.
 * Program to have defined input directory, and it should poll the directory for any new input file and process the input file once it it available.
-* Application can be imporved to run more than one bike at a time on the given board.
+* Application can be improved  to run more than one bike at a time on the given board.

 ## How to Build and Run.